 Often recorded at the larval stage on various trees including Hazel, Hawthorn, Poplar and Sallow, feeding within buds and young shoots followed by spun leaves.

-Recorded in 61 (88%) of 69 10k Squares.
+Recorded in 61 (82%) of 74 10k Squares.
 First Recorded in 1874.
-Last Recorded in 2020.
+Last Recorded in 2021.
 Additional Stats